 For those unfamiliar with the author of Alice in Wonderland, Lewis Carroll, he was a tutor at Christ College Oxford for a large part of his career.
 Alice Liddell was the Dean’s daughter and she was to become the inspiration for the central protagonist of two fictional books, Alice’s Adventures in Wonderland (1865) & Through the Looking-Glass, and What Alice Found There (1871).

-Elements of the fantastical world Caroll conjures within his novels can be found throughout the city.
+Elements of the fantastical world Caroll conjures within his novels can be found throughout the City of Dreaming Spires, as it is so-called by those who love and know it.
 From the Dodo of the Natural History Museum through to the incredible Botanical Gardens and simply all of the architectural features which are layered to create an intricate backdrop through which Alice navigates, all this and more is to be found in Oxford, the city of dreaming spires.

 Caroll first conceived his magical world on a single boat ride along the River Thames with 10-year old Alice Liddell and her family.
 Caroll (real name Dodgson) was a close friend of Alice’s parents, Henry and Lorina Liddell and the group would often spend time together, particularly during the late 1950s.
 The date was 4th July 1862.